nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a client: `add`

-Adds a client to the list of client profiles.
+To add a client to your list of client profiles.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…`